Board of Directors

 Rose Ann earned a Bachelor of Science degree in Nursing and a Master of Science degree in Nursing, both from the University of Phoenix.
 She is Board Certified as a Nurse Executive and a member of the Colorado Organization of Nurse Leaders and the American Organization of Nurse Executives.

-Director - Southeast District (Recently Created)
+Director - Southwest District

 Director at Large